mhdramadhanarvin/ZOT-skill-test/README.md

 `AWS_S3_OBJECT_NAME` = name of the ZIP file to be created `AWS_S3_BUCKET_TARGET` = URI S3 of the target bucket to be pushed.

-I created this job with a sample Laravel project, which previously had to prepare a docker image with tag `registry.gitlab.com/<USERNAME>/laravel-project:latest` for use in this job.
+I created this job with a sample Laravel project, which previously had to prepare a docker image with tag `registry.gitlab.com/<USERNAME>/laravel-project:latest` and push into gitlab registry for use in this job.

 Below is the flow of the CI/CD work process that I made
 ![Flow](./CI-CD-Flow.png "Flow")